AgentLee/SpaceInvaders/README.md

             - Each individual enemy gets `NewEnemyControllerScript` which handles collisions.
 - Horde Attack
     - ~~Timer~~
-    - Decide how they will attack
+    - ~~Decide how they will attack~~
-    - Move to coroutine
+    - ~~Move to coroutine~~
+    - Scoring system
+    - Star field
 - Monster attack
 - Resources
     - Lives
+        - Max at 5
+        - They become points after 5th life.
     - Shields
+        - Bases can take more damage
     - Shot types (burst fire, etc)
 - New Models
 - Might need to add more functionality to the player when it can go into space.